dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-multiple-projects.md

 You can also view all the different projects and public models in the account, where the public models are defined, and how they are used to gain a better understanding about your cross-project resources.

-When viewing the resource-level lineage graph for a given project that uses cross-project references, you can see cross-project relationships represented in the DAG.
-The iconography is slightly different depending on whether you're viewing the lineage of an upstream producer project or a downstream consumer project.
+The resource-level lineage graph for a given project displays the cross-project relationships in the DAG.
+The different icons indicate whether you’re looking at an upstream producer project (parent) or a downstream consumer project (child).

 When you view an upstream (parent) project, its public models display a counter icon in the upper right corner indicating how many downstream (child) projects depend on them.
 Selecting a model reveals the lineage indicating the projects dependent on that model.
 These counts include all projects listing the upstream one as a dependency in its `dependencies.yml`, even without a direct `{{ ref() }}`.
 Selecting a project node from a public model opens its detailed lineage graph, which is subject to your [permission](/docs/cloud/manage-access/enterprise-permissions).